 See how it makes a nice little pocket when you stand it up?
 Awesome!

 Now it’s time to decorate the face.
 You can decorate it however you like.
 If you want it to be just like mine, you can use my pattern.
 Just click on the link and you will be able to print it off.

 Now glue the face pieces onto the front of the bag.
 Glue the bottom edge of the stem to the inside of the bag.
-Don't add the stem yet!
+Don’t add the leaf yet!